cebsmind/Age-Gender-classification/README.md

 # Deep Learning Project : Age & Gender Classification
-This Project's goal is to use Deep Learning to predict the age & gender of a person with a picture.
-Which is a difficult task even for a human (specially for age)
+This project aims to leverage the power of Deep Learning to predict both the age and gender of an individual based on a given image.
+Predicting age, in particular, poses a significant challenge even for humans, making it an intriguing and complex task.
 # App preview
 ![image](https://github.com/cebsmind/Age-Gender-classification/assets/154905924/07b2aebc-130b-4594-b337-7058a6882655)